-GOSHEN COUNTY – The destiny of a person can sometime be seen through how they take on the tasks put into their life.
+GOSHEN COUNTY – The destiny of a person can sometime be seen through how they take on the tasks put in front of them.

-For Goshen County Commissioner Carl Rupp, the task was leadership.
-Starting at an early age, Carl had the favor of leadership as part of his life.
-He would say it was because of his larger size, but it may have been a higher power that knew he was a good and caring man.
+For Goshen County Commissioner Carl Rupp, his task turned out to be leadership.
+Carl was a leader from an early age.
+He might say it was because of his size but it may have been a higher power that knew he was a good and caring man.

 He said the experience taught him a lesson in humility

 “It was a good lesson.
 A really good lesson for me,” Carl said.

 The return home wasn’t without benefit.
 Carl was allowed to enroll late at what was then Goshen County Community College.
 That’s where he met his future wife, Marge.
 The couple was a good match and they married the following year.

 The atmosphere at the smaller school was just what Carl needed to thrive, and again, his leadership abilities shone.
 His grades picked up again and he got involved in student government.

 Carl was soon elected to the post of chairman of the Student Senate, where he was an instrumental figure in renaming the school Eastern Wyoming College.